adanmoran/dotfiles/README.md

 sudo ./install_tmux.sh
 sudo ./install_neovim.sh
 ```

+If you want LaTeX to use Zathura with reverse searching, look below at the LaTeX section of this document.

 Next, run the dotfiles setup script.
 This will initialize the zshrc, vimrc, etc...
 with a lot of useful functionality, as well as create nice aliases for basic commands.